 The Fourth of July is almost upon us, and Las Vegas is gearing up for one of the most festive Independence Day celebrations in recent history.
-With most of last year’s fireworks shows getting the axe thanks to COVID-19, expectations are high for a show-stopping comeback this year.
-From the Strip to Henderson, there will be no shortage of brilliant fireworks displays this July 4—or of great vantage points to watch them.
+With the Strip back to full capacity, expectations are high for a show-stopping Independence Day.
+From Las Vegas to Henderson, there will be no shortage of brilliant fireworks displays this July 4—or of great vantage points to watch them.

 Fourth of July Fireworks on the Las Vegas Strip